On Sample-Efficient Generalized Planning via Learned Transition Models: Technical Implementation Pipeline

 \paragraph{Dataset Construction for XGBoost.} XGBoost requires flattened tabular input.
 We extract all consecutive state pairs $(s_t, s_{t+1})$ from every trajectory and construct feature vectors by concatenating the current state embedding, the goal embedding, and (for delta mode) the difference vector.
 Concretely, each training example is a row of shape $[2D]$ (concatenated state and goal) with a target vector of shape $[D]$ (next state or delta).
 This flattening procedure is applied independently to training and validation splits, yielding dense matrices suitable for gradient boosting.

-\paragraph{LSTM Architecture and Training.} The LSTM model consists of a linear encoder projecting the $D$-dimensional state and goal vectors into a shared 32-dimensional embedding space.
-These low-dimensional embeddings are concatenated and fed into a two-layer LSTM with 256 hidden units per layer.
+\paragraph{LSTM Architecture and Training.} The LSTM model concatenates the $D$-dimensional state and goal embeddings directly into a $2D$-dimensional input vector, which is fed into a two-layer LSTM with 256 hidden units per layer.
 The LSTM output is passed through a two-layer feedforward head that projects back to the original $D$-dimensional space.
 For state-mode training, we minimize cosine embedding loss between predictions and targets, encouraging alignment in direction.
 For delta-mode training, we minimize mean squared error on the residual vectors.
-We train with the Adam optimizer at a learning rate of $10^{-2}$ for 250 epochs with early stopping based on validation loss.
+We train with the Adam optimizer at a learning rate of $10^{-2}$ for 250 epochs, saving the checkpoint with the lowest validation loss as the final model.

 \paragraph{XGBoost Architecture and Training.} XGBoost is configured for multi-output regression using the squared-error objective.
 We use histogram-based tree construction on GPU with a maximum tree depth of 8 and a learning rate of 0.1.
 Training proceeds for up to 1000 boosting rounds with early stopping if validation loss does not improve for 10 consecutive rounds.
 The model learns an ensemble of regression trees that collectively approximate the mapping from $[\phi(s_t), \phi(g)]$ to $\phi(s_{t+1})$ or $\Delta_t$.
 The best iteration checkpoint is retained based on validation performance.